offsec64/Yealing-Intercom/README.md

 * Under Label, set what you want it do display when the intercom is on, I did Intercom!
 * Leave the channel at 0.
 * In the `Paging List`, copy and paste the Paging Address and Label from above.

+## To use the intercom:
+Press the DSS Key with the label you set, and your voice will be on the other phone(s)!

 > The address and channel are what Yealink says to use for the intercom.